 examples = """Analyze the sentiment of each sentence.

-Sentence: "The customer service team resolved my issue in 5 minutes."
+Sentence: "Customer service resolved my issue in 5 minutes."

 Sentiment: POSITIVE